How To Grow Vegetables in Hay or Straw Bales:

 Get ready for an abundant harvest of vegetables!

 Like to know more about this amazingly effective gardening technique?
-Then simply Click on This LinkOpens in a new tab.
-For a fuller more detailed explanation of Straw Bale gardening, including how to plant & grow vegetables such as carrots, parsnips, potatoes and a whole selection of veggies, plus lots of growing tips and instructions on getting the best out of your efforts.
+Then simply Click on This Link For a fuller more detailed explanation of Straw Bale gardening, including how to plant & grow vegetables such as carrots, parsnips, potatoes and a whole selection of veggies, plus lots of growing tips and instructions on getting the best out of your efforts.